Jamie3213/blog/_posts/2025-08-01-stop-writing-scripts.md

 ## Abstracting the I/O components

 A useful abstraction when trying to isolate the the I/O components of an ETL process (the E and L), from the transformation component, is through the introduction of a Data Access Layer.
+For all intents and purposes this is a wrapper around